htotoo/ESP32-Portapack/README.md

   - Share sensor data with the phone too, for more advanced usage.
 - **IR blaster**
   - To add IR remote functions to PP.
+- **Compass**
+  - To see where the signal comes from while using a directional antenna. (eg for Foxhunt)
+  - Helps find satellites.

 ### Compatible modules:
 - ESP32S2 (for now, the code will be available for the S3 too, and later that may be the default target!)